utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ![Removing a team member](https://assets.postman.com/postman-docs/v10/remove-team-member-v10.jpg)

 When you remove a user from your team, you will still retain access to any data they have shared with the team.
 Reassign their personal workspaces to another team member to ensure the team continues to have access to any unshared work done by the user being removed.
-Then to confirm, select **Remove Member**.
+To confirm the removal, select **Remove Member**.

 <img alt="Confirmation for removing a team member" src="https://assets.postman.com/postman-docs/remove-user-from-team-v9.2.jpg" width="400px"/>

-> Note that when you remove a member from your team, this doesn't automatically reduce the number of paid slots for your team unless the member was added by [Auto-Flex](/docs/administration/billing/#utilizing-auto-flex) during the current Auto-Flex cycle.
-If you want to reduce the number of paid slots on your team, a member of your team with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [edit your plan](/docs/administration/billing/#changing-your-plan).
+> Note that when you remove a member from your team, this doesn't automatically reduce the number of paid seats for your team unless the member was added by [Auto-Flex](/docs/administration/billing/#utilizing-auto-flex) during the current Auto-Flex cycle.
+If you want to reduce the number of paid seats on your team, a member of your team with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [edit your plan](/docs/administration/billing/#changing-your-plan).

 ### Managing team roles